How AI Matchmaking helps you create successful events

 Categories are used in two ways:

-Registration and behavioural data
+Registration and behavioral data

 Matches are based on answers to registration questions and usage statistics.
 These are generated by ML algorithms across all events where the platform is deployed with this module.